Call:(08) 9250 4575

 Our straw and pea straw is grown locally from an area around York.
 It is commercially grown, and thus is not Certified Organic.
 It is sprayed for weeds at a pre-emergent and early stage, to help prevent weed contamination in the bales (which could otherwise be spread to your garden).

 Bagged pea straw (50L bags) is a convenient way to go - the bags are popular as they don't leave a mess in people's cars!
+However, since COVID availability has decreased; we hope to stock this product again soon.

 Certified Organic straw is unfortunately difficult to source, as many organic producers keep the product to use on their own properties and keep it “in the loop”.
 When we have found it to be available, it is being sold in large round rolls – also not a viable option for us to handle or sell (unfortunately you’ll never fit one in the back of a station wagon!)